• social media

-Cosmic Origins (COR) Studies
+Cosmic Origins Mission Studies

-Large UV/Optical/Infrared Surveyor (LUVOIR)
+Large UV / Optical / Infrared Surveyor (LUVOIR)

 The Large UV/Optical/IR Surveyor (LUVOIR) is a concept for a highly capable, multi-wavelength observatory with ambitious science goals.
 This mission would enable a great leap forward in a broad range of astrophysics, from the epoch of reionization, through galaxy formation and evolution, to star and planet formation.
-LUVOIR also has the major goal of characterizing a wide range of exoplanets, including those that might be habitable—or even inhabited.
+LUVOIR also has the major goal of characterizing a wide range of exoplanets, including those that might be habitable — or even inhabited.

 LUVOIR is one of four Decadal Survey Mission Concept Studies initiated in January 2016.
 The study will extend over three years and be will executed by the Goddard Space Flight Center, under the leadership of a Science and Technology Definition Team (STDT) drawn from the community.